 Those familiar with local search ranking factors will need no convincing of just how important review signals are for wider search visibility.
 Moz’s 2017 Local Search Ranking Factors survey eloquently confirms this, concluding review signals yield a 13% influence in local search.
 What’s notable about this figure is that behavioral signals were rated at just 10%, and social signals at 4%.

-- 84% of consumers trust online reviews as much as a personal recommendations for a business, product or service.
+- 91% of 18-34 year olds trust online reviews as much as personal recommendations

 Your most valuable marketing asset